Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 These folders should hold pre-converted files from remix ingestion.
 The files must be labeled at the end of the filename with `_diffuse`, `_height`, `roughness`, `_normals` or `_metallic` before ingestion.
 Although they don't need to have material IDs, they can be named anything.
 For example, ingesting `jimhadafish_normals.png` will work.

 NEW - Will dynamically apply what maps are available to it per material.
-If a folder has only a diffuse, roughness, and mettalic map it will apply only those maps to the material.
+If a folder has only a diffuse, roughness, and metallic map it will apply only those maps to the material.